 Best Backpacking Sleeping Bags of 2024

-Cozying into your sleeping bag at the end of a long day on the trail is one of the simple pleasures of backpacking.
-Today’s backpacking sleeping bags offer not only exceptional warmth for their weight...
+Cozying into your sleeping bag at the end of a long day on the trail is one of the great pleasures of backpacking.
+And today’s bags offer exceptional warmth for the weight along with a range of technologies that help them stay dry and perform in a...

 Best Rain Jackets of 2024

-Here in the Pacific Northwest, we know a thing or two about rain.
-From months of daily drizzle to heavy downpour in the mountains, we’re acutely aware of the benefits of a quality waterproof and breathable shell.
-Below we break down the best rain...
+With a long history in the Pacific Northwest, the Switchback team knows a thing or two about rain.
+From months of daily drizzle to heavy downpours in the mountains, we're acutely aware of the benefits of a quality waterproof and breathable shell—not...

 Best Backpacking Tents of 2024

 In choosing the right backpacking tent, you have a wide range of options from minimalist ultralight shelters to inexpensive and heavier entry-level models.
-But uses and budgets vary, and the ideal...
+Uses and budgets vary, and the ideal tent for beginners and those taking shorter trips differs...